mahdimahdawi/Capstone-project/README.md

 - From above link can access to the resository after that you can copy the address of the repo and clone it to you local envirnment.

 ### Usage
-- this site is a educationa site.
+- this site is a educationa site everyone can accesss to the file and simply can clone this project to local.